What is EMDR?

 How long does EMDR take?

 EMDR is not a miracle therapy.
 It cannot eliminate an issue that has been around for many years in a matter of sessions.
-If on the other hand the issue is due to a single incident trauma then a lot can be done in ten to twenty sessions.
+If on the other hand the issue is due to a single incident trauma then a lot can be done in twelve or twenty-four sessions.
 However whereas a childhood attachment trauma could take five years of therapy to resolve, with the addition of EMDR, it could take two years.

 Many symptoms are creative adjustments to attachment trauma.
 A child who feels unsettled with a depressed parent experiences this as a regular ongoing event for possibly many years.
 Eventually they develop obsessive compulsive traits in an attempt to soothe themselves.
 By the time we come for therapy our ‘symptoms’ have been around for a long time.
 EMDR work can be likened to a jigsaw puzzle.
 Gradually we work through different childhood memories, linking up pieces of the jigsaw puzzle.
 Gradually we notice that the depression, anxious thoughts, anger or urge to self-harm is less frequent until is no longer there at all.
 The symptom rarely leaves with a big fanfare, it tends to leave via the backdoor.
 In between EMDR processing we may also use Gestalt talk therapy to get more awareness and clarity on what we are working on.
 We might also incorporate Gestalt therapy to practice new ways of relating for example being more assertive.
 Since an attachment wound occurs in relationship, a therapy relationship is also a good way to heal attachment wounds.
 It’s for this reason that where there has been early childhood wounding, both EMDR and relational Gestalt therapy in combination work best.